opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 Custom routing can lead to uneven data distribution across shards, resulting in some shards returning zero results, which reduces the total number of hybridized results.

-Additionally, some shards may contain all the relevant results.
-If a shard contains more than 20 results per subquery, it can still return only 20 results (based on `pagination_depth`).
+Additionally, some shards may contain all the relevant results because of custom routing.
+Continuing the earlier example, if a shard contains more than 20 results per subquery, it can still return only 20 results (based on `pagination_depth`).
 As a result, the coordinator node will receive fewer results for hybridization, reducing the final search result size.

 ### Summary: Recommendations